UPBGE/UPBGE-Docs/README.md

 You can contribute by opening an issue asking for a topic to be included in the documentation, or by opening a pull request with the desired changes.

+Once commited a build is automatically generated and the new changes pushed to [https://upbge.org/manual](https://upbge.org/manual/) directly.

 ## Requirements
 To build this documentation, it's required:
 - [Python 3](https://www.python.org/)